mateusf1/ASIC-16x16-Bits-Array-Multiplier/README.md

 * "instructions.pdf": this is the project instructions with background on the functionality, design requirements, constraints, and more.
 Read this first.
 * "Final Project Report.pdf": this is the project report showing (i) all the modules/sub-modules schematics and layouts, (ii) functionality and design explanation, and (iii) simulation results (waveforms).
-* "16x16Mult_image.jpg": contains ultra-high resolution snapshots of the final layouts.
-You can zoom-in to the smallest detail and text anywhere on the design image.
 * Design Directory: contains all the Candance Virtuoso modules and submodules each compressed using tar.
 Also, included a copy of the final product as a "gds" file.